 Domestic Abusers Register campaign

-In August this year, Len Duvall AM launched a report, Domestic Abuse in London: Addressing the problem, which recommended the establishment of a Domestic Abusers Register, comparable to the sex offenders register.
+In 2018, Len Duvall AM launched a report, Domestic Abuse in London: Addressing the problem, which recommended the establishment of a Domestic Abusers Register, comparable to the sex offenders register.

 The Unanimous Motion